ParkinsonLab/Architect/README.md

 The reason I separate these two kinds of outputs is that, in my experience, the SBML model output can be very large, and thus we leave it at the discretion of the user to determine the number of output models that is sensible to output.

 # 6. References

+Keating, S.M., et al., SBML Level 3: an extensible format for the exchange and reuse of biological models.
+Mol Syst Biol, 2020.
+16(8): e9110.

 Yu, C., et al., Genome-wide enzyme annotation with precision control: catalytic families (CatFam) databases.
 Proteins, 2009.
 74(2): p.
 449-60.